AliyunContainerService/pouch/docs/commandline/pouch_create.md

       --dns-search stringArray        Set DNS search domains
-      --enableLxcfs                   Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string             Overwrite the default ENTRYPOINT of the image -e, --env stringArray               Set environment variables for container --expose strings                Set expose container's ports
+      --enableLxcfs                   Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string             Overwrite the default ENTRYPOINT of the image -e, --env stringArray               Set environment variables for container('--env A=' means setting env A to empty, '--env B' means removing env B from container env inherited from image)
+      --expose strings                Set expose container's ports
       --group-add strings             Add additional groups to join -h, --help                          help for create